recordkirov-cyber/keycloak-extension-qr-code-enhanced/README.md

 </p>

-The **Username Password Form with optional QR Code login** execution:
+The **Username Password Form with Optional QR Code Login** execution:

 - Builds on keycloak.v2 `login.ftl` template
 - Requires a custom `qr-login.ftl` template if the realm uses a custom theme (see [Template Themes](#Template-Themes))